Random Cottage: Heritage at Risk Register

 In 1998 Random Cottage was listed on Historic England's Heritage at Risk Register because of its poor condition and vulnerability.
 It was assessed as being in "immediate risk" of rapid deterioration, with the roofless structure requiring urgent intervention.

-According to The Bolton News in 1999, Random Cottage was considered the worst case among Bolton's historic buildings at risk.
-Despite its poor condition, there were hopes that renovation work would begin imminently.
-At that time the cottage was owned by the occupiers of the adjoining farmhouse.
+According to The Bolton News in 1999, Random Cottage was identified as the most serious case among Bolton's historic buildings at risk.
+The report noted that, despite its deteriorated condition, renovation work was expected to begin soon.
+At that time, the cottage was owned by the occupants of the adjoining farmhouse.
 As of 2025, the building is no longer listed on the register.